edac/BuildingExtractionToolbox/README.md

-# EDAC ArcGIS Toolbox
+# Building Extraction Toolbox  ArcGIS Toolbox

-The EDAC toolbox is a collection ArcGIS tools that you might find usefull.
+The Building Extraction Toolbox  is a collection ArcGIS tools that you might find usefull.

 Current Tools
   - Initial Building Objects